narasimha-cimpleit/LicenseIQ/replit.md

 License IQ Research Platform is a SaaS web application for intelligent contract management and analysis.
 It enables users to upload, process, and analyze legal contracts using AI-powered document analysis.
 The platform aims to streamline contract workflows, reduce manual effort, and provide actionable insights through features like automated royalty calculation, risk assessment, and a RAG-powered Q&A system.
 The platform offers a comprehensive solution for contract management, revenue assurance, and compliance, targeting industries with complex licensing agreements.
 It emphasizes an "AI-Native" architecture, embedding AI assistance throughout the user experience, from multi-source contract ingestion and dynamic ERP field mapping to ubiquitous in-app AI Q&A.

+# Recent Fix (October 24, 2025)

+**Fixed: Sheet Overlay Opacity Issue**
+- Reduced Sheet component overlay opacity from 80% to 20% (light mode) and 40% (dark mode)
+- Background is now clearly visible when AI Agent panel is open
+- Users can see their work context while chatting with AI
+- File modified: `client/src/components/ui/sheet.tsx`

 # User Preferences

 Preferred communication style: Simple, everyday language.